tr3dh/ALF/README.md

 # 🤝 Many thanks

-I would like to express my special thanks to my supervisor Dr. Hendrik Geisler, who made this thetis possible spontaneously and through his support and was a great help during its development.
+I would like to express my special thanks to my supervisor Dr. Hendrik Geisler, who made this Thesis possible spontaneously and through his support and was a great help during its development.

 Hendrik Geisler was funded by the European Union (ERC, Gen-TSM, project number 101124463) during the supervision period.
 However, the views and opinions expressed are solely those of the author(s) and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the funding authority can be held responsible for them.